gabrielwillemann/sharkapi/notes.md

       - Singular and plural names
       - Use join?
     - Sort
+      - Way 1:
+        - Get all fields
+        - Are there hooks for each sort/field? match string or regex
+        - If there are hooks with PREVENT=TRUE, don't create it
+      - Way 2:
+        - Get all hooks with type SORT and match type equal string
+        - If there are hooks with PREVENT=TRUE, don't create it
     - Filters
+      - Way 1:
+        - Get all fields
+        - Are there hooks for each filter/field? match string or regex
+        - If there are hooks with PREVENT=TRUE, don't create it
+      - Way 2:
+        - Get all hooks with type FILTER and match type equal string
+        - If there are hooks with PREVENT=TRUE, don't create it
     - Relationship
+      - Get all relationships
+      - Are there hooks for each relationship? match string or regex
+      - If there are hooks with PREVENT=TRUE, don't create this relationship
+      - Search type for this relationship, if it doesn't exist, create it (attention with mongodb)
     - Pagination and Connection Pattern
     - GraphQL with socket?
     - https://www.apollographql.com/blog/designing-graphql-mutations-e09de826ed97/